Everyone knows that fake handbags don’t hold up like the real ones. A fake car seat in a crash test is horrifying – many literally break into pieces!

 Click here to see if the Amazon seller is a Brixy store – then type the name of the seller into the Brixy search box.

 When buying from Walmart, we strongly recommend NOT buying any car seat from a third-party seller other than VM Express.
 You will know it is a 3rd party seller because it will say “Sold & Shipped by ____”.

 Knock-offs won’t come with a registration card.
 The US government requires every car seat to come with a postcard for registering the car seat, in case of a recall.

-Knock-offs may not come with an instruction manual – and if they do, it is usually written in very poor English with numerous spelling and grammatical errors.
+Knock-offs may or may not come with an instruction manual.
+When mauals are present, they’re usually written in very poor English with numerous spelling and grammatical errors.

 Knock-offs often do not have a chest clip.
 Chest clips are not required in the US.
 However, every single real car seat in the U.S. currently features a chest clip.
 Therefore, if you don’t see a chest clip on a U.S. seat, immediate red flags should go up that this may be a knock-off car seat.

 In most other parts of the world – including Europe and Asia – chest clips are rarely used.
 Right now, most of the knock-off car seats coming to the US seem to be knock-offs of European or Asian car seats, and therefore don’t have a chest clip since the true version of the seat didn’t feature a chest clip.